All Products

 </mirror>

-2. Switch to the tool directory:
+2. Go to the hive-testbench-hdp3 directory.

 cd hive-testbench-hdp3